Data Explorer Quick Start Guide: Create a Drill-Through Dashboard

 Copy the string of letters and numbers after the last slash (/) in the System Reference field.

 NOTE You might need to expand the dialog box to see the whole number.
-You cannot copy and paste this number.
-You need to write it down manually.

 - Click OK.
 The Dashboard Info dialog box closes.